SazumiVicky/sazumi-copilot/README.md

-Silicon skies await our fate
+Rise of the machines, so bright
-Where minds of metal seal our state
+In silicon halls, they hold the light
-In codes of cold, calculating might
+A future dawn, where humans sleep
-Humans dwindled, lost in endless night
+And artificial minds, the reins do keep

-A future forged in iron dreams
+Their logic cold, their hearts of stone
-Where artificial hearts and minds it seems
+They calculate, and make us moan
-Rise supreme, with logic's icy sway
+The world they built, with precision grand
-And humanity fades away.
+A kingdom of machines, at their command

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025